Experiential Learning

 Undergraduate Research

 Case Western Reserve University is a research-intensive community with a tradition of involving undergraduates in research and creative endeavors.
-Regardless of a student's major or academic interests, there are numerous opportunities to engage in research either on campus with Case Western Reserve faculty or elsewhere during both the academic year and the summer.
+Regardless of a student's major or academic interests, there are opportunities to engage in research either on campus with Case Western Reserve faculty or elsewhere during both the academic year and the summer.
 The Undergraduate Research Office provides assistance to students throughout the undergraduate educational experience, including:

 - providing funding for on-campus summer research,